Pazzo97/Awesome_Bookks-P/README.md

 # Awesome_Bookks-P

 >This project is about Awesome books.
-It shows author and tilte of the book.
-You can add, delete and edit the book.
+It shows author of the book and tilte of the book.
+You can add, delete and edit the book and also you can view the list of already added books which is stored locally.

 ## Built Withhttps: